SoftUni-Internal/interactive-content/EN/01-Inheritance/01-Inheritance.md

+# Inheritance

 [slide hideTitle]

 # Inheritance

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/02-Inheritance/EN/Java-OOP-Advanced-Inheritance-3-4-inheritance-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-**Inheritance is a mechanism by which it is possible to inherit properties and methods from a parent object to a child object**
+**Inheritance** is a mechanism that enables inheriting properties and methods from a **parent** object to a **child** object.

 - The class **passing its members** to its child class is called **Superclass** (Base Class, Parent class)

 - The class **receiving members** from its base class is called **Subclass** (Child class, Derived Class)

-The idea behind using **Inheritance** is that you can build classes upon already existing classes, thus reusing code and one of the golden rules in programming is Less code, fewer bugs.
+The idea behind using **Inheritance** is that you can build classes upon already existing classes, therefore reusing code, one of the golden rules in programming.

 ```java
 public class Mammal {...}
 //Mammal is the parent class, this class passes its members to its children

 public class Cow extends Mammal {...}
 //Cow is the child class, this class inherits the members of its parent class.
 ```